HasanUnlu09/SQL_City_Murder_Mystery/README.md

 In this project, a hypothetical murder mystery in a hypothetical city solved by using initial clues in the SQL queries.

 This project is designed and released by Knight Lab Community in the Northwestern University.
-If you would like to see source web page you can use tghe following link; http://mystery.knightlab.com/
+If you would like to see source web page, you can use the following link; http://mystery.knightlab.com/

 Also, SQLite database file is obtained from the Kaggle.
 If you would like to see source web page you can use tghe following link; https://www.kaggle.com/datasets/johnp47/sql-murder-mystery-database